Barriers to entry: Definitions

 In 1994, Dennis Carlton and Jeffrey Perloff gave the definition, "anything that prevents an entrepreneur from instantaneously creating a new firm in a market."
 Carlton and Perloff then dismiss their own definition as impractical and instead use their own definition of a "long-term barrier to entry" which is defined very closely to the definition in the introduction.

+In 2011, Wheelen and Hunger gave the definition "an obstruction that makes it difficult for a company to enter an industry".

 A primary barrier to entry is a cost that constitutes an economic barrier to entry on its own.
 An ancillary barrier to entry is a cost that does not constitute a barrier to entry by itself, but reinforces other barriers to entry if they are present.

 An antitrust barrier to entry is "a cost that delays entry and thereby reduces social welfare relative to immediate but equally costly entry".
 This contrasts with the concept of economic barrier to entry defined above, as it can delay entry into a market but does not result in any cost-advantage to incumbents in the market.
 All economic barriers to entry are antitrust barriers to entry, but the converse is not true.

 Examples

-Porter's Barriers to Entry
+Porter's barriers to entry

 An article produced by Michael Porter in 2008 stated that new entrants to an industry have the desire to gain market share, and often substantial resources.
 The seriousness of the threat of entry depends on the barriers present and on the reaction from existing competitors.

-The following shows the 6 main sources of barriers to entry:
+Michael Porter's article shows 6 main sources of barriers to entry for entrants: